GM to drop monthly U.S. vehicle sale reports

 DETROIT (Reuters) - General Motors Co <GM.N> said on Tuesday it will stop reporting monthly U.S. vehicle sales, saying the 30-day snapshot does not accurately reflect the market and the company will, instead, issue quarterly sales reports.

-GM will also no longer report monthly sales in China, its largest market, or Brazil.
+GM will also no longer report monthly sales in China, its largest market.
 The company will provide monthly data to the U.S. Federal Reserve, industry associations and government agencies across the globe but that data will not be made public.

 Other major automakers indicated on Tuesday that they would not immediately follow GM's lead on switching to reporting sales on a quarterly basis.